rm-hull/luma.led_matrix/doc/python-usage.rst

 Pimoroni Unicorn HAT HD
 """""""""""""""""""""""
-Pimoroni sells the `Unicorn HAT HD <https://shop.pimoroni.com/products/unicorn-hat-hd>`_, comprising 256 high-intensity RGB LEDs a 16x16 arrangement.
-The pixels driven by ARM STM32F making the display appear as an SPI device:
+Pimoroni sells the `Unicorn HAT HD <https://shop.pimoroni.com/products/unicorn-hat-hd>`_, comprising 256 high-intensity RGB LEDs in a 16x16 arrangement.
+The pixels are driven by an ARM STM32F making the display appear as an SPI device:

 .. code:: python